Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable3.md

 ## Pi-Protection Hat (PPH) (D)
 - Verify your team's PPH.
 It must pass the verification check.
+This will be done in class on Wednesday.
 We will run SW to check each GPIO on the PPH.
 We will check ground and power shorts.

 # Summary